ruyi-tsai/CarND-Behavioral-Cloning-P3/README.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+My final solution NET is reference uduacity .
+But First times my car drop water so  I try get better training set.
+It is work.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 36-48) consisted of a convolution neural network with the following layers and layer sizes ...

+This architecture is my final solution.
+![plot model summary][image4]

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![plot model summary][image3]

 #### 3. Creation of the Training Set & Training Process
 For create good model.
 I try creating more information driving_log.csv.
 And then I can get more information to train model.